frankframework/frank-manual/CONTRIBUTING.md

 Much material can be formatted as a tutorial.
 This is a story in which the reader is asked to do something.
 The expected results of the reader's actions are described and explained.
 The reader is addressed as "you" and instructions are written using the (polite) imperative: "Please do this.
 You see that ...".

 When there is much material about the same topic, a long set of reader actions and expected results is involved.
 You need subsections, each having their own introduction.
-The introduction of a subsection should explain to the reader that she is in the middle of a larger story, and it should tell here at what point in the story she has arrived.
+The introduction of a subsection should explain to the reader that she is in the middle of a larger story, and it should tell her at what point in the story she has arrived.
 Each subsection introduction should support the reader who wants to start the tutorial from that subsection instead of the beginning of the story.
 Of course, each tutorial should be independent.
 It should not be necessary to do a tutorial before another tutorial can be started.

 The reader should have the choice not to follow the directives but just read along.
 When a reader is smart or advanced, she should understand the story when she just reads on her webbrowser or even from her telephone.
 The manual writer should be careful not to omit anything relevant.